-We noted, other than the impact of general macroeconomic conditions, there were no material adverse effects from the pandemic on our results for the three months ended March 31, 2020.
-Although the potential future limitations and impact of COVID-19 are unknown at this time, and although we tend to experience less demand for certain of our services and products when commodity prices decrease significantly over extended periods of time (and we expect a similar impact on demand when global restrictions are in place limiting the economy and industrial product use), we believe the fundamentals of our underlying businesses continue to remain strong and, given the current industry environment and capital market behavior, we have continued our focus on de-leveraging our balance sheet, which includes the reduction of our distribution to common unitholders.
-Finally, given the current operating environment, we are prudently looking at several initiatives to identify and implement cost reductions across our various business segments.
+Although the potential future limitations and impact of Covid-19 are still unknown at this time, and although we tend to experience less demand for certain of our services and products when commodity prices decrease significantly over extended periods of time (and we expect a similar impact on demand when global restrictions are in place limiting the economy and industrial product use), we believe the fundamentals of our core businesses continue to remain strong and, given the current industry environment and capital market behavior, we have continued our focus on de-leveraging our balance sheet, which included the reduction of our distribution to common unitholders.
+We also took the opportunity to repurchase certain of our senior unsecured notes on the open market for a gain of \$18.5 million during the 2020 Quarter, which allowed us to reduce our overall outstanding indebtedness and related interest charges.
+Additionally, given the current operating environment and our overall cost savings initiative, we recorded a one-time charge of approximately \$13 million associated with certain severance and restructuring expenses.
 During April 2020, we also amended our agreements with GSO associated with the expansion of our Granger soda ash facility to, among other things, extend the construction timeline of the project by as much as one year.